statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/deposit-assets.md

 title: Deposit Assets
 ---

+Early on in the lifecycle of a state channel -- i.e. after exchanging some setup states, but before executing any application logic -- participants will want to "fund it".
+They will stake assets on the channel so that the state updates are meaningful.
+The simplest way to do this is with an on chain deposit: a more advanced possibility is fund a new channel from an existing funded channel.

+To start, let's explore the on chain deposit case.
+We will need to understand how channels are uniquely identitided.

 ## Compute a channel id

 The id of a channel is the `keccak256` hash of the abi encoded `chainId`, `participants` and `channelNonce`.